 On the other hand, what do most wealthy people do?

-They are worried not to lose their wealth!
+They are worried about not losing their wealth!
 So we don't stop worrying even when we have money.

 Where is it coming from?